Moose Mountain Log Homes Inc.

 Conservation can largely be summed up as the “R” factor and how well sealed your log home is.

 b) More importantly in the energy conservation category with logs is the seal between the logs, as well as every other point in your home.
 Wood on wood can create a minimal seal but that is not adequate in a super energy efficient log home.
 Experience says a proper seal in a log wall requires two flexible internal gaskets, capable of movement with the logs but alone, under compression, needs to be an air and weather tight seal between the logs.
 These gaskets should be internal, inside the joinery at the closest points to the inside and outside of the log wall, with insulation between.
-It is hard to believe there are still builders that consider a wood on wood seal adequate and only use Fiberglas insulation between the logs with today’s energy concerns.
+It is hard to believe there are still builders that consider a wood on wood seal adequate and only use a batt insulation between the logs with today’s energy concerns.
 I believe those who want to build an exceptional log home will be thankful, that the newest version of the building codes coming out now, will eliminate that approach to log construction completely.
-For many builders, potential buyers and owners of homes under construction a point often over looked is checking, the horizontal drying cracks that form in almost all pieces of wood.
+For many builders, potential buyers and owners of homes under construction a point often over looked is checking, (the horizontal drying cracks) that forms in almost all pieces of wood.
 Any check that will allow air to follow the check from inside to outside of the home is a source of heat loss, often a major source.
 Add several of these together and you could just as easily leave a window open all winter long.
 I prefer to control checking prior to its occurrence than have to try and deal with it after it has already formed.
 A perfectly connected vapor barrier from your logs along the inside of all exterior framing, around windows and doors and along the inside of your roof can easily impact the energy consumption of your home as much as the insulation itself.
 Most forms of insulation have negligible values if they are damp, as water is an excellent conductor of heat.
 During colder weather, warm moist air migrating past the vapor barrier, through insulation in frame wall areas and ceilings will eventually reach the dew point, condensing and releasing water while it is still within the insulation, on its path out of your home.
 Extra effort spent on a continuous vapor barrier around pot lights, electrical receptacles, floors, as well log or any other beams, posts or trusses that extend outward, plus windows and doors and any other sources of vapor barrier breach is time well spent and normally will reward one in energy cost savings within a relatively short period of time, greater than the cost of the labor and material to do it properly.
-Another approach worthy of considering is to use closed cell 2 lb. sprayed in foam insulation in your vaulted ceilings.
+Another approach perhaps more worthy of considering is to use closed cell 2 lb. sprayed in foam insulation in your vaulted ceilings.
 Done properly it is its own vapor barrier with the highest of "R" values for its thickness.
+This does though require a thorough understanding of the properties of 2 lb. foam.
+We will be glad to share our experiences.

 Energy storage can be very valuable in housing.
 Energy (temperature) storage of any significance in conventional homes is normally limited to basement concrete slab floors, the foundation and possibly a masonry fireplace.
 Consider the stone wall style of architecture in climates that are hot during the day and cooler during the night as a basis for discussion about thermal mass.
 The thick rock walls do not have a great insulation value but they excel in mass.
 Climates where major temperature fluctuations occur, indoor temperatures can easily be moderated or entirely balanced by energy storage in a mass.
 Thick rock based walls (and fireplaces) can store large amounts of temperature, radiating back any difference to the indoor and outdoor temperatures surrounding those walls.
 In effect these walls almost act like a massive flywheel or battery trying to maintain the midpoint between the temperature fluctuations.
 Logs with enough mass will have a significant effect in trying to maintain that midpoint temperature.
 By volume wood does not have the same mass as many rock based construction materials, but mass is mass and given enough mass, logs would store similar amounts of energy.
 The greater the fluctuation in a shorter time frame such as daytime to nighttime the greater the benefit mass alone has in trying to maintain a midpoint temperature.
 Consider that when you combine the insulation value of wood with a good mass value found in larger logs, you have a factor not found in most other construction materials.
 Because the mass and insulation are combined in logs, the temperature is stored and radiated back over more beneficial periods of time than with rock.
 In the larger log, log walls this can add days of heat storage benefit offsetting a down turn in outdoor temperature.
 In fact, if you have a sufficiently insulated large enough mass also known as a heat sink, you could actually store enough excess summer heat to entirely heat your home in the winter.
 Where does mass alone have a diminishing value?
 In climates that have longer term consistent (colder or hotter) temperatures.
 In such climates the insulation factor tilts the scale on importance to more favor insulation.
 How can we maintain the midpoint of storage for temperature closer to a comfortable room temperature?
 There are a couple of ways that apply to log homes, the first is to have insulation between the outside temperature and the mass.
 As we know, logs do that naturally since wood is an insulator and a mass at the same time.
 The second applies to all forms of mass in colder climates and that is to store solar gain in the exterior of the walls.
 Daytime solar energy hitting log walls is stored in those walls helping to raise the wall temperature and offset some of the nighttime loss.